Handout: Summary of testimony and call to action from Wisconsin Public Education Network (handout delivered to Commission at Turtle Lake hearing)

 Tips for Testifying

 Tell YOUR story.
 MAKE IT LOCAL.
-Here are some talking points you might use to customize your testimony.
+To review testimony submitted to date, see the WPEN Blue Ribbon Call to Action handout delivered to Commission members at the Turtle Lake hearing.
+Here are some additional talking points you might use to customize your testimony.
 We highly recommend connecting with business managers, superintendents, and board members to best understand the local funding picture, and share stories of how this impacts local students.

 We learned at the first hearing in Milwaukee that the Commission is taking very seriously the input provided by the public and school officials.
 We asked directly for some guidance on what kind of testimony would be most helpful and effective, and this is what we learned: